South East Melbourne Phoenix: Home arena

 The Phoenix are headquartered and train at the State Basketball Centre, located in Wantirna South, part of the South-Eastern City of Knox region that forms part of the club's strategic engagement area.
 The Phoenix play most of their home games at John Cain Arena, which is known as "The Fire Pit" during Phoenix Games.
 The Phoenix also play a select number of regular season games at the State Basketball Centre each season.
 During the 2020–21 NBL season, COVID-19 border closures meant that the Phoenix had to relocate their last two home games against the Cairns Taipans and Brisbane Bullets to Cairns Pop-Up Arena.
 They also hosted their semi-final home game at Qudos Bank Arena in Sydney.

 On 25 January 2022, the Phoenix played a regular season game against the Cairns Taipans at the Gippsland Regional Indoor Sports Stadium (GRISS) in Traralgon.
-The Phoenix played another game at GRISS in the 2022–23 NBL season against the Sydney Kings.
+The Phoenix have played at least one game at the GRISS every season since, in a partnership with the Latrobe City Council and the Victoria State Government.